geopanag/awesome-influence-maximization-papers/readme.md

 - **A Survey on Influence and Information Diffusion in Twitter Using Big Data Analytics**
 	- El Bacha, Radia and Zin, Thi Thi
 	- Big Data Analysis and Deep Learning Applications 2018 [[Paper]](https://link.springer.com/chapter/10.1007/978-981-13-0869-7_5)

+- **A survey on influence maximization in a social network**
+	- Banerjee, Suman and Jenamani, Mamata and Pratihar, Dilip Kumar
+ 	- Knowledge and Information Systems 2018 [[Paper]](https://arxiv.org/pdf/1808.05502.pdf)